In Development

 DIRECTOR’S STATEMENT

-The history of human suffering has a recurring character.
-The person who is absolutely certain they are right.
+The history of human suffering has a recurring character: the person who is certain.

 Certainty is not always dangerous.
-But when it operates without friction, without check, without the willingness to be wrong, it has a way of becoming the most destructive force in any room.
+But when it operates without friction, without check, without any willingness to be wrong, it becomes one of the most destructive forces there is.
+It is the great enemy of tolerance, and the quiet engine behind an enormous amount of suffering, all done by people who believed, sincerely, that they were doing good.

 We are living through one of those moments.
-The divisions that define this period are not simply political or cultural.
+The divisions that define this period are not only political or cultural.
 They are epistemological.
-People are no longer just disagreeing about what to do, but disagreeing about what is real, what is true, and who has the authority to say so.
+People are no longer just disagreeing about what to do, they are disagreeing about what is real, what is true, and who has the authority to say so.
 And those disagreements have consequences.

-RED BLOOM is a film about the damage that certainty does when it goes unchecked.
+RED BLOOM is a film about the damage certainty does when it goes unchecked.
 Not the certainty of villains, but the certainty of people who are genuinely convinced they are right.
-It is also a work of science fiction horror, a tense and bloody descent into a place where those convictions collide and people do not walk back out.
-The ideas live inside a film that works as horror first.

-I am not interested in making a film that tells the audience what to believe.
-I am interested in making a film that asks what belief costs.
-What it costs the people who hold it, and what it costs the people in the room with them.
+I am not interested in telling an audience what to believe.
+I am interested in asking what belief costs, what it costs the people who hold it, and what it costs everyone in the room with them.

-The answer the film arrives at is not cynicism.
-It is a case for open curiosity.
-For the willingness to sit inside a question without forcing a resolution.
-In a world that rewards certainty, that is a harder thing to practice than it sounds.
+The answer the film arrives at is not cynicism about conviction, but something quieter and harder: a case for doubt.
+Not doubt as weakness, but doubt as the thing that keeps conviction honest, the willingness to sit inside a question without forcing it shut.
+Faith and inquiry both stay alive only because they walk hand in hand with uncertainty.
+In a world that rewards the loudest certainty, holding that open question is far harder than it sounds.